History and visit the district Combat Paris

 The district Combat belongs to the 19th district of the French capital.
 This is the 76th administrative district of the city of Paris.
 Its name comes from the place du Combat which was renamed Place du Colonel Fabien since 1945.

 The district of Combat is home to several historic buildings as the mayor of the 19th district built by the architect Gabriel Davidoud from 1876 to 1878.
 The facade of this building is shaped by sculptures by George Clere.
-The Church of St. George, the Church of Our Lady of the Assumption of the Buttes Chaumont and the Russian St. Sergius Church are in the area.
+The Church of St. George, the Church of Our Lady of the Assumption of the Buttes Chaumont, and the Russian St. Sergius Church are in the area.
 It also has remarkable places, including the Parc des Buttes Chaumont with its Belvedere Island, home of the guard of the garden.
-The eye hospital and the headquarters of the French Communist Party in this neighborhood.
+The eye hospital and the headquarters of the French Communist Party are also notable features in this neighborhood.
 The hospital was the project of Baron Adolphe de Rothschild and directed by his wife after his death.
 It was opened in 1905.

 If you need a shuttle from CDG airport to the district of Combat in Paris, please contact our shuttle service at any time.